nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 # Chapter 2: How Your Habits Shape Your Identity

-* Changing habits is challenging.
-* "We try to change the wrong thing."
+* Changing habits is challenging because you "try to change the wrong thing."
     * You should focus on building **identity-based habits** (3 -> 2 -> 1), rather than **outcome-based habits** (1 -> 2 -> 3).

 <br />